rob-earwaker/subliminal/README.md

 ## Operation

 An operation records execution timing information and is made up of several different event logs that record when an operation is started, completed, canceled or ended.
+An operation ends when it is either canceled or completed.
 Operations can also optionally include context information.

 ```csharp
 using Subliminal;